-When designing the new Wilo headquarters, the various corporate divisions, landscape architects and designers jointly created a corporate architecture that not only communicates and makes transparent the values and goals of Wilo SE to the outside world, but also integrates them internally into the corporate culture.
+The aim was not only to communicate the values of Wilo SE to the outside world and make them transparent, but also to integrate them internally into the corporate culture.
 It is based on the mega-trends, which define a clear strategy and serve as a guidepost for the long-term development of Wilos.
 These include energy and water scarcity, globalization, climate change, digital transformation and urbanization.

 In addition to the focus on resource-conserving technologies, the digital transformation will be particularly present in the new company headquarters, for example by integrating its advantages into the Smart Factory.
 Employees will benefit from this in particular and will be enabled to participate in the development of Wilos through the latest technologies and a large number of digital interfaces.
 This creates a "we-feeling" that motivates the employees to participate in the design process with passion and to make them aware of their affiliation to Wilos in the future.

-A presentation of the megatrends and solutions of Wilo SE awaits the visitor, who will be received at Wilo Networking Cube; then the path leads via Wilo Focus to Wilo Factory, where the digital transformation can be experienced using real examples.
+A presentation of the megatrends and solutions of Wilo SE awaits the visitor, who will be received at Wilo Networking Cube; then the path leads via Wiloop to Wilo Factory, where the digital transformation can be experienced using real examples.

 The Wilo Networking Cube serves as a kind of bracket that not only summarises the content and form of the Wilo Factory opposite, but also the buildings in between, and concentrates and concisely illustrates the essence of Wilo SE.